 Yesterday, I was blessed to be on a radio show.
 The topic was basically being a pastor’s wife and the manifold challenges we manage and encounter being married to our husbands.

-The dialogue about being a pastor’s wife was open, honest and the only limitation on the candor was that of time.
+The dialogue about being a pastor’s wife was open and honest.
+The only limitation on the candor was that of time.
 We talked…I mean TALKED…about the “real deal” of being married to a pastor.

-One thing I had hoped to convey and I strive to do daily is to perform my life for an audience of One.
+One thing I had hoped to convey and strive to do daily is to perform my life for an audience of One.
 You know who that One is.
 I already told ya. ?

 The experience also taught me the importance of a support system of women who understand your path.
 People who have never been in our roles can never begin to comprehend the “walking out” of it.
 But, women who are in, or have been, in our position can almost finish each other’s sentences We so “get” each other.
 It’s such a good feeling being around someone like that.